 This is your opportunity to show off your greatest accomplishments anecdotally and tie them into what the job description requests.

-As you can probably imagine, there’s a lot more that goes into your software engineer cover letter besides technical information.
+As you can probably imagine, there’s a lot more that goes into a cover letter for software engineers besides technical information.
 The overall message of your letter should mirror the qualities that the job listing calls for and demonstrate the values and vision of the company as a whole.
 You don’t want to just convey that you’re a software engineer who can work wherever—your message needs to convey that you want to work there!

-As a software engineer with a vast array of technical skills and fascinating professional experiences, it might be tricky—but you’ll need to keep your cover letter to a page.
-And within that space, you’ll want to consider your tone of voice.
+As a software engineer with a vast array of technical skills and fascinating professional experiences, it might be tricky—but keep your cover letter to a page.
+And within that space, consider your tone of voice.

 Your tone should match the role: Senior software engineer candidates should convey confidence and experience, and all applicants (especially entry-level ones) should demonstrate enthusiasm and eagerness to contribute to the company.